To Corporate Death Do Us Part: Mediating and Arbitrating a Business Divorce

 The program will run from 8:30 AM to 4:30 PM (full agenda outlined below)

-Those attending via livestream will not have access to view sessions presented in Room A, but will have access to a recording of these sessions (and all others) during the month of December (2024).
-Those attending the conference in person will have a choice between two breakout sessions, held at 1:00 PM and 2:15 PM.
-Like livestream attendees, a recording of all sessions will be available to in-person attendees for the month of December (2024).
+Those attending via livestream will not have access to view sessions presented in Room A, but will have access to a recording of these sessions (and all others) during the month of December (2025).
+Those attending the conference in person will have a choice between three breakout sessions, held at 10:00 AM, 1:00 PM, and 2:15 PM.
+Like livestream attendees, a recording of all sessions will be available to in-person attendees for the month of December (2025).

 7:30 am - 8:30 am